romanpauk/dingo/docs/architecture/conversion-model.md

 ## Typical Customization Flow

-If a request fails to resolve in the way you expect, inspect the layers in this
+If a request fails to resolve unexpectedly, inspect the layers in this order:
-order:

 1. Does `storage_traits` expose the requested result shape?
 2. Does the wrapper define the right borrow/reset/rebind semantics in